-Lettered by Taylor Esposito
+Lettered by HdE

-I am very much enjoying the way that this is being told.
-The story & plot development we see through how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
-The character development we see through the dialogue, the character interaction as well as how they act and react to the situations and circumstances which they encounter does a fantastic job in bringing these characters to life.
-The pacing is excellent and as it5 takes us through the pages introducing the story, the characters and this multiverse they are in in such a way that really grabs you.
+I’m completely into the way that this is being told.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is impeccably rendered.
+The character development that we see through the narration, the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter.
+This brings their personalities to the forefront and a hell of a lot of hostility to boot.
+The pacing is excellent and as it5 takes us through the pages revealing more of the story we’re drawn deeper into this.

-How we see this being structured and how the layers within the story emerge, grow and strengthen we get a magnificent look at how well this is really written.
-I like how we see the layers opening up avenues in the story that can be explored should the desire arise and even if they aren’t they still add this great depth, dimension and complexity to the story.
-How everything works together to create the story’s ebb & flow as well as how it moves the story forward is extremely well achieved.
+I am very much enjoying the way that we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen.
+What I love seeing is the layers opening up new avenues that may or may not be explored to go with those that have been already opened and being explored, it’s like a tree branching off and these all add such depth, dimension and complexity to the story.
+The way we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is immaculately achieved.

-I am very much enjoying how we see the interiors here.
-The linework is stupendous and how we see the varying weights and techniques being utilised to create this level & quality of detail we see within the work is extraordinarily well rendered.
-The creativity and imagination we see here is phenomenal and the creature that Vampirella has in the Garden is beyond expectations.
-How we see backgrounds being utilised to enhance and expand the moments as well as how they work within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
-The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably talented eye for storytelling.
-The various hues and tones within the colours being utilised to create the shading, highlights and shadow work show a great understanding of how colour works.
+The interiors here are really rather very solid.
+The linework that we see is clean, crisp and strong and with the varying weights and techniques being utilised to create the detail work that we see is amazingly well rendered.
+I like it more when we see backgrounds being utilised than not, though the crosshatching and other techniques being utilised do make it look better than pure blank space.
+The way they enhance and expand the moments is beautifully done.
+How we see them work within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
+The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably strong eye for storytelling.
+The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a great understanding of how colour works.